 It should also be noted that an employer can bring an employee back to work at any time during furlough (subject to the terms of furlough that have been agreed with the employee).
-However, if it brings the employee back earlier than the minimum furlough period under the Scheme it will not be able to reclaim (or will need to repay) wage costs under the Scheme.
+However, for any period of furlough that starts on or before 30 June, if it brings the employee back earlier than the minimum furlough period under the Scheme (3 weeks) it will not be able to reclaim (or will need to repay) wage costs under the Scheme.

 The Direction states (para 6.1(c)) that furlough must be “by reason of circumstances arising as a result of coronavirus or coronavirus disease”.
 So, whilst the reason for furlough must be related to coronavirus it is not necessary that the employee would otherwise be redundant as some commentators have previously speculated (and which earlier guidance seemed to suggest).